HelferB/FS19_LicensePlates/README.md

 Additionally some vehicles from the modhub are supported, but if you are a modder, please follow the instructions below on how to add license plates to your vehicle.
+Note: it is not necessary to add any scripts, a simple configuration of the vehicle xml file is sufficient!

 A german version is at the bottom of the file.

 Eine deutsche Version ist weiter unten.

+Es ist nicht notwendig mit Skripten zu arbeiten, es genügt eine Erweiterung in der XML für das Fahrzeug!

 The license plate settings of a vehicle mod overwrite the default settings of this mod.